What will you find in this post?

 - Pesarattu: This is an easy peesy dosa made with mung bean and rice.
 It is super easy because it needs no fermentation.
 When I was pregnant, I made it often as I find it highly nutritious and easy to make.
 I add steamed broccoli, celery, fresh spinach, arugula, kale and/or every green vegetable in it.
 Try to add 2 or 3 vegetable only.
 I serve it with tomato chutney which my kids love.
 Recipe here.
 My It takes 20 minutes to make 6 dosas.
 Recipe here.

-I am alive and kicking with a full time job, 2 young kids and my food blog and my pop-up restuarant.
 It’s all about getting our act together and staying organized.
 If I can manage work-family, then anyone can.
 Good luck and do share your story with me.